-Transportation network disruptions
+Transportation and logistics disruptions

-All three of Superior's business segments rely on rail as a mode of delivering product and/or receiving materials and goods across Canada and the US to service customer demand.
-Due to the integrated nature of North America's freight transportation infrastructure, Superior's operations may be negatively affected by service disruptions with their transportation provider or other transportation links such as ports and other railroads that interchange with our transportation provider(s).
-A significant prolonged service disruption of one or more of these entities could have an adverse effect on Superior's ability to carry on its business and service customer demand and on our results of operations.
+Our businesses rely on rail, trucking, and other transportation modes to deliver product and/or receive materials and goods across Canada and the U.S. in order to service customer demand.
+Due to the integrated nature of North America's freight transportation infrastructure, Superior's operations may be negatively affected by service disruptions with their transportation provider or disruptions with transportation links such as trucks, ports and other railroads that interchange with and are relied upon by us or our transportation provider(s).
+A significant prolonged service disruption of one or more of these entities or transportation links could have an adverse effect on our ability to carry on business and service customer demand and on our results of operations.
 Service disruptions can be caused by, but are not limited to, severe weather and natural disasters such as extreme cold or heat, flooding, droughts, fires, hurricanes and earthquakes as well as labour disruptions and political disruptions, which include protests and intentional blockades and acts of terrorism.
+Spikes in demand caused by weather or other factors can stress the supply chain, disrupt transportation logistics and negatively impact our ability to obtain additional quantities of propane and other fuels.
+In addition, transportation providers (rail and truck) in some circumstances have limited ability to provide additional resources in times of extreme peak demand or during other events such as during portions of the pandemic when they experienced high levels of employee absenteeism, which may have a negative impact on our business at a time that is critical to our customers.
+Any of these factors may have a negative effect on our results of operations or financial position.